 When does a mountain gorilla gets upset?

 The threats escalate into aggression and violent attacks, coupled with hitting its chest and standing on its hind limbs.
-At this stage if no action is taken, as may be advised by your ranger guides, a gorilla will charge aggressively, followed by strikes, brutal bites, and scratches and can grab ones leg and drag them away.
+At this stage if no action is taken, as may be advised by your ranger guides, a gorilla will charge aggressively, followed by strikes, brutal bites, scratches and can grab ones leg and drag them away.

 What to do when a gorilla charges?